 How much money do you need to retire comfortably at 60?
 That depends entirely on how much you plan to spend in retirement.
 Absent a large pension or other source of income, as your expenses grow, your retirement savings must also.
 While retiring at 60 isn’t terribly early, it is before Social Security and Medicare eligibility begins.

-4 factors influencing whether you can retire at 60
+4 factors that drive whether you can retire at 60

 - Your income requirements to support your lifestyle in retirement